 Maintaining your own financial records – AKA doing your books – can seem daunting when you're new to it.
-However, it's an essential part of running your business.
-Elaine Clark of CheapAccounting.co.uk gives her top five tips on doing your own books
+However doing accounts is an essential part of being self-employed and running your business.
+Elaine Clark of CheapAccounting.co.uk gives her top five tips on bookkeeping

 Start keeping financial records from the off

 As soon as you set up your business, start recording your all costs and sales you make.
 In fact, you may incur costs before you start up.
 These can still be deducted from your profits, which will reduce your tax liability.

 Set up an accounting system from the start.
 This doesn't have to be a sophisticated software package.
 In fact, you could start with a manual system, but it's wiser to at least use a computer spreadsheet or easy accounting system.

 If you intend to use an accountant, agree the system with them before you start your business.
 You will be surprised how much this can save on fees if you use one with which your accountant is familiar or recommends.
 You may even find that some of them offer a free, ready-made spreadsheet.

 Yes, HMRC does give some thing away for free – and the workshops are very good.

 There should be a free workshop in your area on: